Applied Case: The Prisoner's Dilemma

 The Real Ruling.

 Much of this article portrays a pretty open distortion of what game theory itself really is and what the Prisoner's Dilemma is actually used for in its proper field, even if the argument remains the same regarding the Prisoner's Dilemma in isolation and in public, which is exactly the problem with the Prisoner's Dilemma.
+But this was really closer to a rant than fully honest field analysis.
 The real field here is, as always, more complex than any slogan, algorithm, or one nested locus' compression.